anabotr/Library/README.md

 This project was developed with the purpose of learning C#, so there may be some mistakes or parts that could be implemented differently.

 # Code especifications
-When you choose to voew the list of books, the "Disponibilidade" field will show either 0 or 1, which means available or loaned, respectively.
+When you choose to view the list of books, the "Disponibilidade" field will show either 0 or 1, which means available or loaned, respectively.